Advanced Thyroid Function Blood Test

 How to prepare for your test

 Prepare for your Advanced Thyroid Function Blood Test by following these instructions.
-Please take your sample before 10am.
+Take your sample between 6am and 10am.
 Take this test when any symptoms of short-term illness have settled.
-You should take this test before you take any medication or vitamin/mineral supplements.
+Take your sample at least 24 hours after any vitamin or mineral supplements.
 Do not take biotin supplements for two days before this test, discuss this with your doctor if it is prescribed.
 Do not take vitamin B12 for two weeks prior to this test.
 If your B12 is prescribed ask your doctor whether to stop.
+If you take thyroxine, you can take your medication as usual, either before or after your blood test.
+However, if you take desiccated thyroid extract (DTE) or liothyronine, it's best to take it after you've collected your sample.
+Please let us know in your supporting information if you take amiodarone or lithium as these can affect your thyroid function results.

 Blood testing made easy